Matrix Organizational Structure in Project Management– A Complete Guide With Examples

 How does the matrix structure differ from the typical hierarchical structure?

-In contrast, as shown in the matrix organizational structure example below, a matrixed environment requires employees to report to both the head of their line of work and to a project manager.
-For example, the designer reports to the Team D Project Manager, as well as to the Executive Creative Director.
+In contrast, as shown in the matrix examples below, a matrixed environment requires employees to report to both the head of their line of work and a project manager.
+For example, the designer reports to the Team D Project Manager and the Executive Creative Director.

 Matrix Structure Example